HDMS Galathea (1831): Later career

 After the war Galathea served briefly as guard vessel in the Sound.
 She was decommissioned by the Rotal Danish Navy on 4 July 1861.

 Fate

 Galathea was sold to the private company Mohr & Kjær, Copenhagen, in 1862 and rigged as a bark.
-Until 1870 she sailed emigrants from Bergen and Tronheim to Canada and was sold to Arendal in Norway in 1875.
+Until 1870 she sailed emigrants from Bergen and Trondheim to Canada and was sold to Arendal in Norway in 1875.
 Galathea was lost at Oran, Algeria, on 11 May 1889.